eclipse-hono/hono/site/content/dev-guide/java_client_consumer.md

 Please note that consumers do not connect with Hono directly, but rather with an AMQP router network.
 In the standard setup of Hono this is the [qdrouter](https://qpid.apache.org/components/dispatch-router/index.html) from the Apache Qpid project.
 In production scenarios this might be a large setup of AMQP routers, brokers, etc.

+### Command and Control

+By using a helper class provided by Hono, a callback in the application code is invoked when a downstream message was received that signals the device will stay connected to the protocol adapter for some time (see [Device notifications]({{< relref "concepts/device-notifications.md" >}}) for details).

+Inside this callback an arbitrary simple command is sent down to the device and the response is written to `System.out`.

+Note that for Hono 0.6 this only works for the HTTP protocol adapter.

 ### Encryption of communication